viamrobotics/docs/docs/fleet/control.md

 You can also switch between different machine parts and control the selected machine part directly from the **CONTROL** tab.

-{{< imgproc src="/fleet/app-usage/control-machine-parts.png" alt="A machine's control tab populated with a main machine part and its subpart." resize="650x" class="aligncenter" >}}
+{{< imgproc src="/fleet/app-usage/control-machine-part-dropdown.png" alt="The expanded Machine part dropdown menu with the main part selected on the Control tab." resize="650x" class="aligncenter" >}}

 For more information on configuring and controlling machine parts, see [Machine Architecture](/build/configure/parts/#machine-parts).